jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: (Note: this is probably fixed now) Goons spawned outside of map when summoner was stuffed in upper left corner of map
 - Bug: RMB hold on toolbar moves character.
 Be very careful when solving this to ensure you don't make clicks in the invisible part of UI elements no longer work
 - Bug: Mana bar over player's head grows too  large when mana is overfilled
+- Bug: If enemies take no action and you end your turn with the "are you sure" prompot, the prompt will layer
 ---
 ## Features
 - Archers on level 2 have more health than archers on level 1